Productdb/docs/docs/ui-kit/reference/reference.md

 ▸ **sendNotification**(`notification`): `boolean`

-Send notification which will be displayed in the `<dyte-notifications />` component.
+Send notification which will be displayed in the `<productdb-notifications />` component.

 #### Parameters